WalletScrutiny/WalletScrutinyCom/_android/com.bitzlato.mobile.md

 - The app is geo-restricted so we were not able to install.
 - This was related to the Hydra Darknet market.
 - On the website listed under its developer contact, a notice of [judicial seizure](https://twitter.com/dannybuntu/status/1681999044942639105) was posted.
-This makes the app **defunct.**
+This makes the app likely to be **defunct.**